ME-NET-PROJECT/ozone_prediction/README.md

 ```

 ## Results
 The results are based on both regression and classification metrics.
-In addition to predicting a specific ozone value, we categorise the ozone levels into four classes: low, medium, high, and very high, and present the corresponding results using classification metrics.
+In addition to predicting a specific ozone value (ranging from 1 to 238 µg/m³ (micrograms per cubic meter), as per AURN standards.), we categorise the ozone levels into four classes: low, medium, high, and very high, and present the corresponding results using classification metrics.

 <table class="tg"><thead>
   <tr>